natty1712/Holiday/AndroidUpdate.txt

-Change the button order of the Top and Bottom Toolbars and add additional buttons
+Suggestion Insert Button - Insert a search suggestion into the URL bar by pressing a button on the right of it